kubernetes-retired/external-storage/aws/efs/README.md

 quay.io/external_storage/efs-provisioner:v0.1.0
 ```

-The efs-provisioner is a storage plugin for kubernetes.
+The efs-provisioner allows you to mount EFS storage as PersistentVolumes in kubernetes.
 It consists of a container that has access to an AWS [EFS](https://aws.amazon.com/efs/) resource.
 The container reads a configmap which contains the EFS filesystem ID, the AWS region and the name you want to use for your efs-provisioner.
 This name will be used later when you create a storage class.

 ## Prerequisites
 * An EFS file system in your cluster's region
 * [Mount targets](http://docs.aws.amazon.com/efs/latest/ug/accessing-fs.html) and [security groups](http://docs.aws.amazon.com/efs/latest/ug/accessing-fs-create-security-groups.html) such that any node (in any zone in the cluster's region) can mount the EFS file system by its [File system DNS name](http://docs.aws.amazon.com/efs/latest/ug/mounting-fs-mount-cmd-dns-name.html)
-* A directory on the EFS.
-Can be anything but in the guide we will be using `/persistentvolumes`.

 ## Getting Started